-The OMNR has not yet identified deer winter congregation areas at this site, and is therefore unable to provide information about this natural feature in their Records Review.
-They advised in their Records Review that this information must be identified by OMNR.
+The OMNR has not yet identified deer winter congregation areas at this Site, and is therefore unable to provide information about this feature in their Records Review.
+The OMNR has also indicated that a site investigation is required to gather more information about this feature.